olga-mula/2019-RBM-metric-spaces/README.md

  where:
   -  \<p\> is the type of PDE problem (keys are: Burgers, ViscousBurgers, KdV, CamassaHolm)
-  - \<id\> is the filename of the folder where results are stored
+  - \<p\>\\<id\> is the filename of the folder where results are stored
   - offline is an optional parameter to compute the offline phase

-For instance, to reproduce the results on inviscous Burger's equation, run
+For instance, to reproduce the results on inviscous Burger's equation that are on the paper, run

-  python3 test-all.py -p Burgers --id Burgers --offline
+  python3 test-all.py -p Burgers --id paper --offline

+Results will be stored in the folder Burgers/paper.
 The whole computation takes about an hour.
 For the other problems, the computational time is longer.

 Copyright
 =========